 For example, I could self-sabotage myself by thinking “who am I to talk about these things?” (self-doubt), “I don’t feel comfortable sharing my stories” (insecurity), or the most common one – “what if all this doesn’t turn out as planned and I fail?” (fear).

-Having these kinds of thoughts are normal and not necessarily bad, once you acknowledge them and work to replace, overcome, or mute them, but they can be a problem if you let them take over your actions (or more often, if they leave you paralyzed (see my tips on how to deal with procrastination if this is something you’re frequently facing with).
+Having these kinds of thoughts is normal and not necessarily bad, once you acknowledge them and work to replace, overcome, or mute them, but they can be a problem if you let them take over your actions, or more often if they leave you paralyzed (see my tips on how to deal with procrastination if this is something you’re frequently facing with).

 That’s why you need to shift your mindset from doubts, fears, uncertainties, or any other mental barriers you might have into positive, encouraging thoughts that will empower you to act and be closer to your goal.